-3D printing: The smart person's guide
+3D printing: A cheat sheet

 How do I get a 3D printer?

 3D printers are increasingly ubiquitous.
 In the US, standard FDM printers can be purchased in various big box electronics and hardware stores for under $1,000.
 For the DIY crowd, you can build a 3D printer yourself with instructions from RepRap.
-Mattel and Autodesk are collaborated on the ThingMaker, a $299 3D printer targeted to kids and teens that is expected to debut in time for the 2017 gift-giving season.
+For industrial uses, HP's new Metal Jet 3D printing system is expected to ship in 2020, with pre-orders open now, though pricing per printer is "less than $399,000," according to the company.

 Before you decide which 3D printer to purchase, look to our sister site CNET for reviews of popular 3D printers to decide which one is right for you.